 - The Dark Heavens series is based around ancient Chinese mythology, and hence contains numerous references to the celestial bureaucracy, with one character complaining about how much paperwork his quarter of heaven requires.

 - Good Omens, by Terry Pratchett and Neil Gaiman, is built on this trope from start to finish.

 - The Years of Rice and Salt by Kim Stanley Robinson features the Bardo (the afterlife of Tibetan folklore), which, in reflection of the growing influence of China in the living world, is gradually taken over by the Chinese Celestial Bureaucracy.

-- Inferno by Larry Niven & Jerry Pournelle, which is a modern re-imagining of Dante's Inferno, is one big, strange bureaucracy whose motives the protagonist puzzles out during the course of the story.
+- In Inferno by Larry Niven & Jerry Pournelle, which is a modern re-imagining of Dante's Inferno, Hell is one big, strange bureaucracy whose motives the protagonist puzzles out during the course of the story.

 - Eoin Colfer's The Wish List features Saint Peter griping about how computer programmers never get past the Pearly Gates, so he has to do all of his records manually.
 The staff of Hell dread being reassigned to somewhere even worse than they already are.

 - Mark Twain's Captain Stormfield's Visit to Heaven includes a part where he lands in an alien heaven and has to deal with the bureaucracy to get to the heaven for Earth.